LeonDante-ctrl/danterev/README.md

 ## Support and contact details
 contact me @ maxgamerdu@gmail.com
 ### License
-The project is under [MIT license](https://github.com/LeonDante-ctrl/delanitime/blob/master/LICENSE) Copyright &copy; 2021.
+The project is under [MIT license]
+Copyright &copy; 2022.
 All rights are most definately reserved